-Should a large number of applications be received, the initial sift may be conducted using your personal statement or lead behaviour.
+Should a large number of applications be received, the initial sift may be conducted using the personal statement or lead behaviour.
 This will be the behaviour which is listed first in the job advert.
 Applicants will be expected to demonstrate the essential role requirements within the application behaviour responses.

 At Interview you will be assessed Behaviours and Strengths, as well as on the following Technical Skills;

 Working knowledge and experience in planning and scheduling.
 Demonstrating ability to break down components of a project in terms of scope, deliverables, time scales and resources.
 As well as produce and maintain schedules for activities that consider dependencies, resources and constraints.
 Expected Timeline

 Sift Dates: w/c 20th April 2020